ig3/srf/README.md

  * flags - I guess notes can have flags too - probably legacy
  * data - always empty - probably legacy

+### notetypes

+ * id - primary key
+ * name - text name of notetype
+ * mtime_secs - modification time
+ * usn - ???
+ * config - serialized data structure

+Note types are identified by ID.
+Fields and notes are linked to this ID.

+mtime_secs is used in Anki sync, to find note types modified since last sync, presumably.
+I haven't looked into sync.

+usn is used in Anki sync.

+config - this is a rust/serde serialized data structure.
+See importdb.js

+config:
+ * kind: 0 - Normal, 1 - Cloze
+ * sort_field_idx:
+ * css: the css for the notes
+ * target_deck_id: ???
+ * latex_pre
+ * latex_post
+ * latex_svg
+ * reqs: an array ???
+ * other: arbitrary JSON serialized data

+The css for the cards is here.
+This makes it common to all the templates related to the note type.
+In srf, the css is extracted and added to the templates table.
+In srf, each template has its own CSS.

+Anki has support for using LaTeX to format cards.
+The latex_\* fields relate to this.

 ### templates